 On April 4th, 2015 Landscape Alternatives was devastated by flood waters.
 The flooding was extensive and not only damaged the property and company occupied buildings but also Martin and Susan’s home.

-“2016 has been a year of re-building for us as a company and personally.”
-“We have reconfigured our facility to concentrate on our landscape construction and maintenance business.
-In February of 2017 we will be opening a new mulch and stone sales yard and are very excited to offer a great selection of landscape materials to Georgetown and the surrounding areas”.
+“2016 was a year of re-building for us as a company and personally.”
+“We reconfigured our facility to concentrate on our landscape construction and maintenance business.
+In February of 2017 we opened a mulch and stone sales yard and have been adding new products every year since.
+We have a great selection of landscape materials to offer Georgetown and the surrounding areas”.

 “We love it here and look forward to many more years of providing quality landscape services and products to our customers”